swzldev/ScratchCode/Docs/Functions.md

 # Functions
-Functions are equivelent to "My Blocks" in Scratch.
+Functions are blocks of code that can be reused throughout your program.
+They can take an optional number of parameters and return a value to the caller.
+In Scratch, they are equivelent to "My Blocks", the only difference being an optional return value passed through the internal @vfuncreturn variable.

 ## Function Declerations